The ACM Transactions on Interactive Intelligent Systems

 Most Recent News

-- A special issue on Human Interaction With Artificial Advice Givers has been announced with a submission deadline of June 23rd, 2015.
+- The special issue on Human Interaction With Artificial Advice Givers has a submission deadline of June 23rd, 2015.

-- Five recently accepted TiiS articles will be presented by their authors at the upcoming ACM Conference on Intelligent User Interfaces (IUI) (Atlanta, 29 March – 1 April), in accordance with a cooperation agreement between ACM TiiS and the IUI steering committee.
+- Several recently accepted TiiS articles were presented by their authors at the ACM Conference on Intelligent User Interfaces (IUI) (Atlanta, 29 March – 1 April), in accordance with a cooperation agreement between ACM TiiS and the IUI steering committee.

-- TiiS is one of 5 AI-related journals from which authors are being invited to present their work at the “Journal Track” of the premier AI conference, the International Joint Conference on Artificial Intelligence (IJCAI).
+- TiiS is one of 5 AI-related journals from which authors have been invited to present their work at the “Journal Track” of the premier AI conference, the International Joint Conference on Artificial Intelligence (IJCAI).

 Current and Upcoming Issues

-The most recent complete issue of ACM TiiS, 4(4), includes the special issue on Activity Recognition for Interaction and a regular article.
+The most recent complete issue of ACM TiiS, 5(1), comprises 5 regular articles.

 The most complete overview of citations of published TiiS articles can be found on the following Google Scholar page: